 Bratislava is one of the smallest capital cities in Europe yet the largest city in Slovakia and straddles the legendary Danube River.
-The city of Bratislava is well connected to the neighboring cities of Vienna and the Hungarian capital Budapest with a bus journey of just an hour from Vienna and a couple of hours from Budapest which makes it an easy day trip.
+The city of Bratislava is well connected to the neighboring cities of Vienna and the Hungarian capital Budapest with a bus journey of just an hour from Vienna and as less as three hours from Budapest which makes it an easy day trip.
 The fascinating medieval buildings and monuments in the old town make Bratislava one of the must-visit cities in Europe.

 We reached Bratislava early after an hour bus from Vienna.
 After some unfortunate incidents and delays in the Bratislava bus station, we finally arrived at the hotel we booked.
 The check-in was only possible afternoon so we dropped our luggage and headed to Bratislava castle to start our city tour.
 We boarded a bus from the Franz Liszt Square near the main Railway station.